Resilience of Entanglement-Induced Coordination in Adversarial Environments: The Team-Based Quantum Sabotage Game: Theoretical model

-where $P_{\text{measure}}(i,j)$ is the joint probability of measuring the sabotage actions $(i,j)$ from the quantum state, and $U(i,j)$ is the utility function representing the effectiveness of that pair of sabotage actions.
-This probability arises from the measurement-induced collapse of a superposed entangled state and is not fixed a priori, allowing quantum strategies to encode probabilistic deception.
+where $P_{\text{measure}}(i,j)$ is the joint probability of measuring sabotage actions $(i,j)$ from the quantum state and $U(i,j)$ is the utility function.
+In this work, we do not attempt to derive closed-form quantum Nash equilibria.
+Instead, we use the EWL notation to situate the model, while our primary focus is the induced joint-action statistics under fixed state preparation and fixed action mapping.

-A quantum Nash equilibrium occurs when no player can unilaterally modify their strategy to improve their expected utility.
-In the quantum setting, equilibrium conditions derive from variational optimization of the expected utility over the amplitudes:

-Solving these equations yields the optimal sabotage amplitude distribution $(\alpha^*, \beta^*)$, corresponding to the equilibrium sabotage strategy:

-While our sabotage strategies can be modeled in a quantum game-theoretic model, our primary focus is not on proving formal Nash equilibria but on evaluating the effectiveness of entangled sabotage coordination. ${\text{Indeed, in}}$ preliminary simulations, we observed that varying local unitary strategies around $|\psi^*\rangle = \alpha^* |S_A\rangle + \beta^* |S_B\rangle$ did not yield significantly higher expected payoffs, ${\text{suggesting the presence of}}$ local optimality under fixed entanglement conditions.